Helping photographers get more clients

 - Add calls to action in a different colour

-- Break up big blocks of text into managable chucks, make use of titles, headings, lists and columns
+- Break up big blocks of text into manageable chucks, make use of titles, headings, lists and columns

 - Add trade association logos and backlink to your profile on their sites